jgwentworth92/TreeGenChat-RAPTOR-based-Retrieval-Augmented-Generation/README.md

 ### Docker Compose

-Docker Compose is used to orchestrate the application and its dependencies, including the FastAPI service and PostgreSQL databases.
-Use the following commands to manage your Docker environment:
+Docker Compose orchestrates TreenGenChat and its dependencies, ensuring all services are networked under 'rag'.
+To manage your Docker environment:

 - **Start the Application**: `docker-compose up --build`
 - **Build Images**: `docker-compose build`

 ### API Endpoints

-The application provides a set of RESTful endpoints for document management and conversation processing, accessible through FastAPI's interactive documentation at `http://localhost:8000/docs` or `http://localhost:8000/redoc`.
+Access RESTful endpoints for document and conversation management via FastAPI's interactive documentation at `http://localhost:8000/docs` or `http://localhost:8000/redoc`.

 ## Directory Structure

-A brief overview of the project's directory structure:
+An outline of the TreenGenChat project structure:

 ```
 .
 ├── app/                    # Main FastAPI application
 ├── appfrwk/                # Common framework code
+├── frontend/               # Streamlit Application
 ├── .env                    # Environment variables
-├── docker-compose.yml      # Docker Compose configuration
+├── docker-compose.yml      # Docker Compose configuration for TreenGenChat
 ├── requirements.txt        # Python dependencies
 └── setup.py                # Python package setup
 ```

 ## Conclusion

-The RAG Application stands at the intersection of document processing and conversational AI, providing a versatile platform for developing advanced text analysis and interaction solutions.
-By leveraging Docker, FastAPI, and PostgreSQL, it offers a scalable and efficient infrastructure for a wide range of applications.
+TreenGenChat, with its foundation in the RAG framework and enhanced by RAPTOR's novel methodology, provides an unmatched platform for developing sophisticated text analysis and interactive solutions.
+Its use of Docker, FastAPI, PostgreSQL, and Streamlit frontends propels it to the forefront of conversational AI applications, enabling scalable and efficient infrastructures for diverse applications.